Off the Record (My Morning Jacket song)

-"Off the Record" is a single from Louisville, Kentucky indie rock band My Morning Jacket released in October, 2005 by ATO Records.
+"Off the Record" is a song by American indie rock band My Morning Jacket, released as a single in October 2005 by ATO Records.

 Music video

 The music video for "Off the Record" features a school boy telling something to a young girl, who then passes the saying to another person; it eventually spreads to an office building.
 The people are soon arrested by the police for telling the saying.